Do Video Games Make Us Better Drivers?

 Since the days of Space Invaders, Missile Command and Frogger, video games have become more akin to interactive movies rather than the button bashing pastime of the past.

-The frenetic pace of modern games such as Call of Duty, Batman or Grand Theft Auto V has sharpened gamer’s reflexes to almost precognisant levels.
-Seemingly capable of reacting to incoming fire, an ambush or rapidly changing road condition at high speeds before they even knew they were doing it.
+The frenetic pace of modern games franchises such as Call of Duty, Batman or Grand Theft Auto has sharpened gamer’s reflexes to almost precognisant levels.
+Seemingly capable of reacting to incoming fire, an ambush or rapidly changing road conditions at high speeds before they even knew they were doing it.

 Image courtesy of Rockstar Games